Network Manager⚓️

 Description

-as parameters.
+The OnSceneLoaded event is invoked whenever a scene is loaded, passing the loaded Scene and the LoadSceneMode as parameters.
 This event allows for actions to be performed in response to a scene loading, such as initializing objects or updating the UI.
-Developers can subscribe to OnSceneLoaded
+Developers can subscribe to OnSceneLoaded to execute custom logic each time a new scene is loaded.

 Event Parameters

-Parameter | Type | Description |
+| Parameter | Type | Description |

 Scene |